uptonking/note4yaoo/lib-db-datalog-community.md

 - ## 🆚️ [Graph query languages: Cypher vs. Gremlin vs. nGQL | Hacker News_202003](https://news.ycombinator.com/item?id=22482665)

+- 'GQL is an upcoming International Standard language for property graph querying that is currently being created.
+The idea of a standalone graph query language to complement SQL was raised by ISO SC32/ WG3 members in early 2017, and is echoed in the GQL manifesto of May 2018.
+  - GQL supporters aim to develop a rock-solid next-generation declarative graph query language that builds on the foundations of SQL and integrates proven ideas from the existing openCypher, PGQL, GSQL, and G-CORE languages.

 - Datalog is such a delight to use especially since queries are just data structures are just code.
   - Once the basics clicked I felt empowered to do anything in Datalog, while I feel like I always have to learn or remind myself of more syntax when I want to do anything fancy with SQL.